Reading30 min read·Module 1High exam weight

 Requirements:

-• Valid SAML 2.0 assertion from trusted IdP
+• Valid SAML 2.0 assertion from a trusted IdP

 • IAM SAML identity provider configured